Eschatologue/CM_wiki/docs/equipment/tools/artisan-tools.md

 When you inspect a painting or a similar work of visual art, your knowledge of the practices behind creating it can grant you additional insight.

 **Painting and Drawing**
-As part of a short or long rest, you can produce a simple work of art.
+As part of a Short Rest or Long Rest, you can produce a simple work of art.
 Although your work might lack precision, you can capture an image or a scene, or make a quick copy of a piece of art you saw.

 | **ACTIVITY** | **DC** |
 | --- | :-: |